alephium/www/src/content/news/BIP39-Passphrase-implementation-f87adecd6f59/index.md

 ### Why is it used?

-The best way to put it is <a href="https://en.wikipedia.org/wiki/Plausible_deniability" class="markup--anchor markup--p-anchor" data-href="https://en.wikipedia.org/wiki/Plausible_deniability" rel="noopener" target="_blank">“Plausible Deniability”</a>.
+The best way to put it is <a href="https://en.wikipedia.org/wiki/Plausible_deniability" data-href="https://en.wikipedia.org/wiki/Plausible_deniability">“Plausible Deniability”</a>.
 As explained by Wikipedia:

 > The term typically implies forethought, such as intentionally setting up the conditions for the plausible avoidance of responsibility for one’s future actions or knowledge.

-And here’s an excellent comic of the no less excellent <a href="https://xkcd.com" class="markup--anchor markup--p-anchor" data-href="https://xkcd.com" rel="noopener" target="_blank">XKCD</a> explaining in very few words why one might need plausible deniability in crypto:
+And here’s an excellent comic of the no less excellent <a href="https://xkcd.com" data-href="https://xkcd.com">XKCD</a> explaining in very few words why one might need plausible deniability in crypto:

 <figure id="8248" class="graf graf--figure graf-after--p">
 <img src="image_f921ac9506.jpg" class="graf-image" data-image-id="0*w6lGms1-xxDgHQ2d" data-width="448" data-height="274" />
-<figcaption>XKCD 538 — <a href="https://xkcd.com/538/" class="markup--anchor markup--figure-anchor" data-href="https://xkcd.com/538/" rel="nofollow noopener" target="_blank">https://xkcd.com/538/</a></figcaption>
+<figcaption>XKCD 538 — <a href="https://xkcd.com/538/" class="markup--anchor markup--figure-anchor" data-href="https://xkcd.com/538/" rel="nofollow noopener">https://xkcd.com/538/</a></figcaption>
 </figure>

 In the case of a wallet containing cryptocurrencies and/or assets, this refers to the unfortunate scenario where an attacker either gains access to your Secret Recovery Phrase or forces you to reveal your wallet password and/or your 24-word Secret Recovery Phrase (also known as the “\$5 wrench attack”).